cwilloughby-bw/racktables-ansible/README.md

-# racktables-ansible
+# Ansible Collection - cwilloughby_bw.racktables

-Ansible modules/plugins for interacting with Racktables
+Documentation for the collection.